Lekas

 Lekas is a village and a former municipality in the Korçë County, southeastern Albania.
 At the 2015 local government reform it became a subdivision of the municipality Korçë.
 The population at the 2011 census was 392.
-The municipal unit consists of the villages Lekas, Marian, Gjonbabas, Gurmujas, Shkozan, Xerje, Tudas, Gjergjevicë, Lavdar, Brozdovec, Mazrek and Poponivë.
+The municipal unit consists of the villages Lekas, Marjan, Gjonbabas, Gurmujas, Shkozan, Xerje, Tudas, Gjergjevicë, Lavdar, Brozdvec, Mazrekë and Popinovë.

 History

+The etymology of this village comes from name Leka, it is an Albanian male name and surname in the Balkans.
+The founder of the village may have had this name / surname.
 The origin of the Muzaka family which ruled much of south-central Albania in the late 14th century is found in the village of Lavdar.
 The Holy Trinity Church (1370) was founded by Chiranna Muzaka near the village.